Next Start

 Sometimes it takes a major life event for us to think about pursuing a passion.
 Big changes and unexpected circumstances can cause us to stop and think about what we want out of life, including what we want to do for a career.

 The COVID-19 pandemic is a great example of one of these types of events.
-Many people were forced to make decisions impacting their future, including Travis Conrad, who ended up attending and graduating from Motorcycle Mechanics Institute.
+Many people were forced to make decisions impacting their future, including Travis Conrad, who ended up attending and graduating from the Motorcycle Technician Training program at Universal Technical Institute (UTI).

-Keep reading to hear more about his background of loving bikes and how he found success after graduating from MMI!
+Keep reading to hear more about his background of loving bikes and how he found success after graduating from this program!

 A Decision to Make